Military Bowl canceled after spike in coronavirus cases among Boston College players

 “Unfortunately, due to cases of COVID-19 rising within our program since our arrival, along with season-ending injuries, opt outs and transfers, we just do not have enough players to field a team,” Boston College Athletic Director Pat Kraft said in a statement Sunday.
 “We are disappointed not to be able to finish the season together as a team, but the health and safety of our program is our highest priority.”

 This game was canceled last season as well; there were not enough teams available because of opt-outs related to the pandemic.
-This time, a surge in cases amid the rise of the omicron variant continues to affect the sports world, leading to schedule modifications and cancellations in college football (three bowls have been scrapped), college basketball, the NFL, the NBA and the NHL, which announced last week it would not send players to the Beijing Winter Olympics in February.
+This time, a surge in cases amid the rise of the omicron variant continues to affect the sports world, leading to schedule modifications and cancellations in college football (three bowls have been scrapped), college basketball, the NFL, the NBA and the NHL, which announced last week that it would not send players to the Beijing Winter Olympics in February.

-“This is a terrible situation obviously,” Military Bowl Executive Director Steve Beck said.
+“This is a terrible situation, obviously,” Military Bowl Executive Director Steve Beck said.
 “We appreciate everyone who worked so hard to try to make the game happen.
 Of course the health and safety of the players and coaches is the top priority.”

 Boston College flew to the District on Wednesday and was staying at the Washington Hilton in Northwest.
 The first practice for the Eagles was at the St. James in Springfield on Thursday morning, and the team toured the National Museum of African American History and Culture that afternoon.